natashaclerkin/maisigh-MS4/README.md

 - Purchase desired items by a secure means.
 - Easily find inspiration for an accessory or locate a specific jewellery piece based on type, price, alphabetically, rating or from a personal wish list.
 - Share desired items or purchases with social following or with friends directly.
-- Have an enjoyable experience on primary visit as well as future visits.
+- Have an enjoyable experience on the primary visit as well as future visits.

 ### Site owner's goal: